 Location in Nebraska

-Identified in several reservoirs (Wehrspann, Pawnee, Walnut Creek, Holmes, Wagon Train, Wild Plum, Branched Oak, Mahoney State Park, Hitchcock Park, Biology Pond – Crete, Hedgefield, Halleck Park – Papillon), Big Blue River, wetland off S. Loup River, and the Missouri River near Sioux City.
+They have been found in several reservoirs in Nebraska including: Fremont State Lake #3, Wehrspann, Pawnee, Walnut Creek, Holmes, Wagon Train, Wild Plum, Branched Oak, Mahoney State Park, Hitchcock Park, Biology Pond in Crete, Hedgefield, Halleck Park in Papillon, Big Blue River and the Missouri River near Sioux City.

 Pathway of Introduction and Spread